 Aero Fighters was released as an arcade game in 1992 and then ported to the SNES two years later in very limited quantities.
 After being under the radar for a while with collectors of 2D shooters driving prices of many 16-bit shmups up, this gem is finally getting more recognition in collecting circles and has taken off in value and keeps climbing with prices nearly doubling every few years (couldn’t avoid the aviation analogies).

-Loose cartridges can clear up to $800 in pristine shape, and an empty box by itself (not even 100% pristine) have been seen listed on eBay for $1000 (or best offer), if that gives you any indication.
+In our 2018 edition, Loose cartridges were going for $500-$800 in pristine shape, an empty box by itself (not even 100% pristine) have been seen listed on eBay for $1000 (or best offer).
+Now, a similar box has an asking price for $3,000 and